Tutorial on amortized optimization: Extensions

-\item The \emph{positive semidefinite cone} $\gS^m_+$ of the space of $m\times m$ positive semidefinite matrices.
+and can be explicitly differentiated. \item The \emph{positive semidefinite cone} $\gS^m_+$ of the space of $m\times m$ positive semidefinite matrices.
 The Euclidean projection is obtained in closed-form by projecting the eigenvalues to be non-negative with $\pi(X)\defeq\sum_i\max\{\lambda_i, 0\}q_iq_i^\top$, where the eigenvalue decomposition of $X$ is given by $X=\sum_i\lambda_iq_iq_i^\top$.
 The derivative can be computed by differentiating through the eigenvalue decomposition and projection of the eigenvalues. \item The \emph{exponential cone} is given by

 The standard Euclidean projection onto this does \emph{not} have a known closed-form solution but can be computed using a Newton method as discussed in \citet[\S6.3.4]{parikh2014proximal}. \citet{ali2017semismooth} differentiate through this projection using implicit differentiation of the KKT system. \end{itemize}